 In operation since 1999, Madrona School has graduated seven 8th grade classes, with the eighth class slated to graduate in June of 2019.
-Our alumni are the best representatives we know of to tout the success of a Waldorf education!
+Our alumni are the best representatives of the success of a Waldorf education!

 If you are an alumnus/ae of Madrona School, we invite you to stay in touch: sign up to receive our weekly emails here, like us on Facebook or Instagram, and share your news.
 We love to hear what you are up to!

 What do Bainbridge High School, Eagle Harbor High School, Seattle Waldorf High School, Westsound Academy, Bates College, Fairhaven College, Lewis and Clark College, Mt Holyoke, Sarah Lawrence, Smith College, University of Portland, University of Washington, Western Washington University and Whitman College all have in common?

 They are just some of the high schools and colleges our alumni have gone on to with a Madrona School Waldorf education.
 Our graduates take their love of learning and a strong sense of self from Madrona School, and we find them prepared for their next step.
 We love hearing about their journeys as they grow through high school, college and beyond!

 Many of you responded to our alumni-organized survey sent out in 2018, and we are grateful.
 Here are some highlights of what you had to say:

 Madrona nurtured my being and let it grow in a natural way and encouraged things I still hold closest to this day.
 What comes to mind is the movement-based activities and hand/eye coordination. --Charlie, class of 2005

 Many of the skills I learned at Madrona I still apply in my work today.
 While the benefits of teaching children handwork skills are important in the cognitive development of children, the skills themselves have proven to make me a much more qualified job candidate than I would otherwise be. --Sara, class of 2005